Report from Board of Trustees

 → CBF accreditation

-ChildsLife has accredited by regulator CBF, which ensures a responsible expenditure of gifts and donations, since 2001.
-CBF is the Dutch non-profit regulator posing strict rules for (financial) accountability.
+Also in 2016 ChildsLife carried the accreditation by regulator CBF, which ensures a responsible expenditure of gifts and donations.

 ChildsLife has been registered as a 501c3 tax exempt organization in the United States since 2008.
 Charitable gifts to ChildsLife are therefore deductible to the full extent allowable under IRS regulations.